 It's hard to be a farmer in rural Bangladesh.
 During the increasingly extreme rainy season, rivers burst their banks, flooding the fields of riverside communities.
-Farmers like Mohit Gazi face the impossible challenge of growing crops in a field that is submerged for five months of the year.
+Farmers like Mohit Gazi face the impossible challenge of

 "For the last two years, our field has been under water for the whole rainy season," says Mohit, "We couldn't harvest anything that whole time and we didn't earn any money."